 Emma studied Animal Physiology and Nutrition at Leeds University followed by a Masters Degree in Food Science.

-After working in Clinical Biochemistry Research at the University of Oxford, Emma then moved into the food industry working initially as a Process Technologist, then in different Technical Management roles for over 14 years.
+After working in Clinical Biochemistry research at the University of Oxford, Emma then moved into the food industry working initially as a Process Technologist, then in different Technical Management roles for over 14 years.

 She has experience in flour milling, bakery/snacks and a variety of chilled convenience food production operations.

-Areas of expertise/teaching speciality:
+Areas of expertise/teaching specialty: